Tucson International Airport

-The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport since it has over 10,000 passenger boardings per year.
-Federal Aviation Administration records say the airport had 1,779,679 enplanements in 2011, a decrease from 1,844,228 in 2010.
+The National Plan of Integrated Airport Systems for 2025–2029 categorized it as a primary commercial service airport since it has over 10,000 passenger boardings per year and as a small hub since it receives between 0.05% and 0.25% of annual U.S. commercial enplanements (0.2% of 2023 U.S. commercial enplanements to be more precise).
+Federal Aviation Administration records say the airport had 1,959,789 enplanements in 2024, an increase from 1,925,546 in 2023.

 Tucson International is operated on a long-term lease by the Tucson Airport Authority, which also operates Ryan Airfield, a general aviation airport.
-Tucson International Airport is a focus city for Flair Airlines.
 Public transportation to the airport is Sun Tran bus routes No. 11 and No. 25.